-A data inventory will be your stepping stone that will lead you to the next steps for GDPR compliance.
+A data inventory will be the stepping stone that will lead you to the next steps for GDPR compliance.
 You can identify the kinds of data you process, the format and location it is stored (the cloud, third parties), how it is shared internally and externally (third-party data transfers), who is accountable and who has access to this data etc.

 2. Identify lawful basis for processing

 Identify the lawful basis for processing every piece of personal data that you collect.
-GDPR provides for six legal bases for processing: consent, performance of a contract, a legitimate interest, a vital interest, a legal requirement, and a public interest.
+GDPR provides for six legal bases for processing: consent, the performance of a contract, a legitimate interest, a vital interest, a legal requirement, and a public interest.

 The legal basis should also be demonstrable at all times i.e. a business must be able to show internally, to users, and to regulatory entities what legal basis it uses for processing data.
 Check out how Hubspot has integrated a feature that tracks the legal basis of processing all contacts’ data.
 CMS startup Contentful has detailed their legal basis for processing for each category of data they process.

 Data minimization is a key principle in GDPR.
 It mandates that businesses collect data for specified purposes and also periodically review and delete unnecessary data.
 Broadly speaking, the less data you process in your business the easier it is to be compliant.